asreview/asreview/docs/source/lab/oracle.rst

 More specifically, each labeling decision of the user starts the training of a new model given there is no model being trained at that time.
 When this new model is trained, the unseen records' rank order is updated.
 Training and labeling occur a-synchronic.
-With fast models, a new model will probably be ready before the user is done reading the text.
+With fast models, a new ranking will probably be available before the user finished reading the text.
 With slower models, training continues until a new model is done, and the user can continue screening the next record in line (2nd, 3rd, etc.).
 Therefore, the record shown to the user can be the one with the highest relevance score of